xingzhou/containercafe/docs/ansible.md

   which of these three components are deployed.
 The usual Ansible conventions for values for booleans apply.

+* `k8s_hyperkube_image`, `k8s_hyperkube_version`, `kube_image`: these
+  configure the kubernetes image to use; the first two are put together as image name and tag when Mesos is *not* involve; the third contains both image name and tag and is used when Mesos *is* involved.

+* `mesos_master_image`, `mesos_slave_image`: image name and tag to use
+  for Mesos on master and worker nodes.

+* `swarm_image`: image name and tag to use for the Swarm manager.

-* `ha_deploy`: controls whether the master components are deployed in a highly available manner; defaults to true.
+* `ha_deploy`: controls whether a load balancer is deployed in front of the master components.
+You pretty much want this when the master components are deployed in a highly available manner; defaults to true.

 * `network_interface`: the network interface to use on the target machines, for all control and data plane activity.
 Yes, currently